Last Updated on August 23, 2023 by Talha Amjad

 The Electric Dream Might Not Be True

-You want to experience this game without flaws, you have to run it with sheer brute force under your hood.
-It is running remarkably well on High-end PCs; a computer which can literally chew your annual paycheque right from the bat.
+You want to experience this game without flaws; you have to run it with sheer brute force under your hood.
+It runs remarkably well on High-end PCs, a computer that can literally chew your annual paycheque right from the bat.
 If you happen to play on a mid-range PC as I did, you will have to use lots of tweaks, prayers, and low settings to achieve a sustainable frame rate.
 While the game does look gorgeous on everything set to high even without Ray Tracing enabled, it runs under 10 frames for most parts, making it more like a nightmare than a dream coming true.